-- 1. Make sure headlamp switch is in the OFF position. - 2.
-Open the hood. - 3.
-Push each clip tab toward the engine compartment and lift upward to the stop position. - 4.
-Remove the headlamp assembly.
+- 1. Make sure headlamp switch is in the OFF position and open the hood. - 2.
+Push each clip tab toward the engine compartment and lift upward to the stop position, then remove the headlamp assembly.

-- 5. Disconnect the electrical connector from the bulb by pulling rearward. - 6.
-Remove the bulb retaining ring by rotating it counterclockwise (when viewed from the rear) to free it from the bulb socket, and slide the ring off the plastic base.
-Keep the ring to retain the new bulb. - 7.
-Without turning, remove the old bulb from lamp assembly by gently pulling it straight back out of the lamp assembly and replace.
+3. Disconnect the electrical connector from the bulb by pulling rearward.

+4. Remove the bulb retaining ring by rotating it counterclockwise, and slide the ring off the plastic base.

-To install the new bulb:
+5. Pull the bulb straight out.